 The ztC Edge system and all virtual machines (VMs) continue to run throughout this procedure; however, the ztC Console briefly loses its connection to the system if you change the system IP address.
-You can access the ztC Console at the new system IP address within 1-2 minutes.
-(You can change node IP addresses on each node, individually, but the console connection is not lost.)
+You can access

 - 1. Click Preferences in the left-hand navigation panel, to open the Preference page. - 2.
-Click IP Configuration. - 3.
-In the Static System IP box, type the static system IP address that you obtained from your network administrator. - 4.
+Click IP Configuration. - In the Static System IP box, type the static system IP address that you obtained from your network administrator. - 4.
 Click the Static button and type valid, unique values for Primary DNS and Secondary DNS. - 5.
 Verify that the displayed NetMask value is correct. - 6.
-For Node0 and Node1, enter appropriate values for IP Address and Gateway IP. - 7.
+For Node0 and Node1 (if it exists), enter appropriate values for IP Address and Gateway IP. - 7.
 Click Save to save the values (or click Reset to restore previous values).
 If you have changed the system IP address, the System IP has been updated message box appears.
 After a brief delay, the browser redirects automatically to the new system IP address.